Skip to main content

 Cassava Pone

-A traditional sweet pudding made from grated cassava, coconut, sweet potato, pumpkin, raisins, and spices.
-The texture is unique - slightly firm on the outside with a gooey center.
+A traditional sweet pudding of grated cassava, coconut, sweet potato, pumpkin, raisins, and spices.
+It bakes firm on the outside and stays gooey in the middle.

 vegetarianContains: Tree Nuts